noamlerner/SchedBuilder/README.md

 This has either replaced or generated a new file: courseData/classData.js

 ### Converting Data
-The schedbuilder program doesn't use the data just yet.
+The schedbuilder program can't use the data just yet.
 Next, from the root directory you need to run
 ```
 node courseData/convertData.js
 ```